May brings reopenings around the globe as virus toll climbs

 “There are some who want to just ride it out and take the unemployment,” she said.

-In some states, authorities are adopting a more cautious stance: California Gov. Gavin Newsom ordered beaches in Orange County closed until further notice after tens of thousands of people flocked to the sand last weekend.
+In some states, authorities are more cautious: California Gov. Gavin Newsom ordered beaches in Orange County closed until further notice after tens of thousands of people flocked to the sand last weekend.

 Still, many states and countries are pressing ahead, relaxing stay-at-home restrictions amid impatience among those who complain of lost livelihoods and say their rights are being trampled.

+Beginning Friday, Louisiana restaurants except in hard-hit New Orleans are allowed to add outdoor tables, without wait staff, in a tiny step toward normalcy during the COVID-19 pandemic.

+“I know people want to get out of the house now, after being cooped up.
+It’ll be a safe way to do it.
+I hope.
+And it’s still scary to a lot of people.
+So I’m not sure,” said Mandy Perrilloux, a manager at the Trey Yuen Chinese restaurant in Mandeville, which moved a few tables to its koi pond and a waterfall garden.

 Simon Property Group Inc., the biggest U.S. mall operator, plans to open 49 shopping centers Friday across 10 states, including Texas, Indiana and Georgia.

-Malls will be keeping workers masked and limiting the numbers of shoppers.
+Workers will wear masks and the numbers of shoppers will be limited.
 Some stores may just partially open at first or just have curbside pickup.

 The Texas coronavirus death toll hit a single-day high of 50 Thursday as the state was preparing for a slow reboot by reopening retailers, restaurants, malls and movie theaters to limited numbers of customers.
-The 119 killed over the past three days marks the deadliest stretch since the state’s first fatality in the pandemic was recorded March 17.
+The 119 killed over the past three days marks the state’s deadliest stretch.

-In other parts of the world, shutdowns are winding down, with caution.
+Outside the U.S., shutdowns are winding down, with caution.

-Malaysia’s Prime Minister Muhyiddin Yassin said most business activities will reopen from Monday, days before a two-month lockdown is due to end, after infections fell sharply in recent weeks.
-Thailand was preparing to reopen parks and some retailers, hair salons and restaurants, while keeping a 10 p.m.-4 a.m. curfew in place and extending its ban on sales of alcohol.
+Malaysia will allow most business activities to resume Monday, while a ban on mass gatherings will remain, keeping schools and worship houses shut.
+Thailand was preparing to reopen parks and some retailers, hair salons and restaurants, while keeping a nighttime curfew and a ban on alcohol sales.

 British Prime Minister Boris Johnson, who recently recovered from COVID-19, said the U.K. is “past the peak” and “on a downward slope” in its outbreak but was expected to extend precautions, while Germany, Portugal and the Czech Republic were set to start loosening their restrictions.